 Is India Safe for Gay Travelers?

+Generally speaking, gay travelers should not expect to face issues in India, particularly in more liberal areas like Delhi and Mumbai.
+Overall, we’ve found it to be an incredibly welcoming destination for tourists from all walks of life.
 That said, it’s very important to keep in mind that India as a whole is a socially conservative country.
 Like many other countries with booming tourism industries, foreigners tend to get a free pass on a number of things that ordinary citizens might not.
 Still, I strongly advise respecting local behavior, especially in public.

 Is Homosexuality Legal in India?